yehezkielbs/telemetry_gem/README.md

 Note that the # part will not be sent to the server, it's a local argument only visible to the local javascript running in the browser.
 Certain attributes like tags and priority will not be encrypted as they're needed by the system.

+## Virtual Channels

+This gem supports virtual channel sending.
+You must have a pro or higher account to use virtual channels.
+In order to use this you must call:

+-	Telemetry::Api.channel_send(unique-identifier, flow)
+-	Telemetry::Api.channel_send_batch(unique-identifier, flows)

+An example of code to do this would be:

+	require 'telemetry'

+	Telemetry.token = "test-api-token"
+	flow = Telemetry::Value.new(tag: "test-flow-value", value: 3434)
+	Telemetry::Api.channel_send("channel-tag", flow)

+For more information see the [virtual channel documentation](https://www.telemetryapp.com/user/documentation/virtual_channels).

 ## Affiliates

 This gem supports affiliate data sending.
-In order to use this capability call the Telemetry::Api.affiliate_send(unique-identifier, flows) method.
 You must have an enterprise account and get support to enable your account for affiliates first.
+In order to use this capability call either:

+-	Telemetry::Api.affiliate_send(affiliate-identifier, flow)
+-	Telemetry::Api.affiliate_send_batch(affiliate-identifier, flows)

+An example of code to do this would be:

 	require 'telemetry'

 	Telemetry.token = "test-api-token"

-	# Construct a hash with the flow tags as keys and the values as the hash to use to update the data
-	flows = {
-		value_tag: {
-			value: 435
-		}
-	}

-	# Send to the unique identifier for the affiliate as created by you on the affiliate page
-	Telemetry::Api.affiliate_send("unique-identifier", flows)
+	flow = Telemetry::Value.new(tag: "test-flow-value", value: 3434)
+	Telemetry::Api.affiliate_send("affiliate-identifier", flow)

-For more information see the [affiliate documentation](https://admin.telemetryapp.com/documentation/affiliate).
+For more information see the [affiliate documentation](https://admin.telemetryapp.com/documentation/affiliates).

 ## Daemon